Mannford, Oklahoma: Demographics

 There were 783 households, out of which 38.3% had children under the age of 18 living with them, 58.5% were married couples living together, 11.7% had a female householder with no husband present, and 25.5% were non-families.
 23.1% of all households were made up of individuals, and 10.9% had someone living alone who was 65 years of age or older.
 The average household size was 2.57 and the average family size was 3.45.

 In the town the population was spread out, with 28.4% under the age of 18, 7.2% from 18 to 24, 28.2% from 25 to 44, 22.0% from 45 to 64, and 14.3% who were 65 years of age or older.
 The median age was 36 years.
 For every 100 females, there were 89.8 males.
 For every 100 females age 18 and over, there were 85.5 males.

 The median income for a household in the town was $34,306, and the median income for a family was $41,750.
 Males had a median income of $32,991 versus $20,625 for females.
 The per capita income for the town was $17,722.
 About 6.5% of families and 8.5% of the population were below the poverty line, including 6.5% of those under age 18 and 13.2% of those age 65 or over.

 About 99 percent of the employed residents commuted to work in Sand Springs and Tulsa during 2000.

 The town currently has nineteen churches.

 Economy

 In 2012, the city of Mannford contracted with Rickey Hayes of Retail Attractions to provide economic development consulting, due to retail leakage to surrounding communities.
 A marina, a floating restaurant, improved campgrounds, new housing and expanded industrial and commercial venues are currently all in development.
 Mannford's largest employer is the public school system followed by Webco Industries, and Care Fusion.

 Education

-The Mannford school district has five schools that include an Early Childhood Center, two elementary schools, a middle school, and a high school, and serves 1,486 students.
+The Mannford Public Schools school district covers residential areas of Mannford.
+It has five schools that include an Early Childhood Center, two elementary schools, a middle school, and a high school, and serves 1,486 students.
 Mannford High School offers a variety of extracurricular activities.
 These activities include speech and debate, band, academic team, FFA and many other extracurricular programs.